mozhuilungdsuo/laravel-cdac-e-hastakshar/README.md

 ## Keys

 Private keys and certificates are intentionally not shipped with the package.
-Add them to the host app, commonly:
+Add them to the root folder of the app, commonly:

 ```txt
 keys/